NEWSMAKER-Berlusconi's last throw of the dice in Italy election

 and that in the last few days of the campaign the center left

-may in fact be increasing a gap that stood at around 5
+may in fact be increasing a gap which stood at around 5

 percentage points when a polling blackout began on Feb.
 9.